American Hot Rod

-The series ended when Boyd Coddington died, following complications from surgery, in February 2008.
+The series ended when Coddington died, following complications from surgery, in February 2008.
 The car shop closed on June 20, 2008.

 Custom cars built during the series included the "Alumatub", a '61 Impala Bubbletop, a '63 Chevy Corvette Stingray, and a '42 Woodie.
-In July 2007, the shop made an Elvis Tribute Car, a modified 1957 pink Cadillac, sponsored by Reese’s.
+In July 2007, the shop made an Elvis Tribute Car, a modified 1957 pink Cadillac, sponsored by Reese's.